 Grasby is a small village and civil parish in the West Lindsey district of Lincolnshire, England.
-The population of the civil parish (including Clixby) taken at the 2011 census was 480.
-It is situated 3 miles (5 km) north-west from the town of Caistor, and lies in the Lincolnshire Wolds, a designated Area of Outstanding Natural Beauty.
+The population of the civil parish, which includes the settlements of Grasby and Clixby, taken at the 2021 census was 427.
+The parish is situated off the A1084, 3 miles (5 km) north-west from the town of Caistor, and lies at the north-eastern edge of the Lincolnshire Wolds, a designated Area of Outstanding Natural Beauty.

-The village hall holds events such as Rock and Roll and Jive classes, runs a Learn Direct programme, and is used by the village school for physical education lessons and a yearly Easter ceremony.
+The village hall holds events such as Toddler Group, Arts & Crafts, Open Mic Music, Pop Up Pubs, Wine & Wisdom quizzes, Beavers, Cubs and Scouts.
+It's also used by the village school for physical education lessons and a yearly Easter ceremony.

 Grasby has one public house, The Cross Keys, situated on the Caistor to Brigg road, that for a time held a village shop.
-A second public house, The Bluebell, on the corner of Church Hill and Canty Nook, is now closed.
+A second public house, The Bluebell, on the corner of Church Hill and Canty Nook, closed in the 1960's.

 Since 1987, Grasby has been twinned with the small French village of Saint-Rémy-de-Sillé in Sarthe, whose main road has been renamed Rue de Grasby.